-This is an introductory course for students who want to learn how to read, write, and understand the basic elements of music.
+An introductory course in how to read, write, and understand the basic elements of music.
+Instruction comprises the staff, clefs, signatures, notation, rhythms, and definitions, including some ear training, sight singing and dictation.
 No previous musical experience is required.

 MUS 101: Theory of Music I (3 credits)